Joy in my heart…

 When you curl your fingers around mine, i am filled with hope, hope for the grand adventure you are embarking upon.

-And as I sit back and watch you with your mom, i feel inordinately fulfilled.
+And as I sit back and watch you with your mom, I feel inordinately fulfilled.
 My daughter has her own now.
 Life has come full circle.

 Love… Inside-Out